ebenmichael/augsynth/vignettes/multisynth-vignette.md

 #> Average ATT Estimate: -0.010
 ```

-We can again get jackknife standard error estimates to go along with our point estimates, and inspect the results overall and for individual states.
+We can again get jackknife standard error estimates to go along with our point estimates, and inspect the results.
 We see that we get much better pre-treatment fit by explciitly accounting for pre-treatment averages.

 ```r